Skip to main content

 }

-Now, start the server and open the product page.
-You should see the comments and the comment form.
+Now, start the server and navigate to a product page.
+You should see both the comment form and the list of existing comments.

 Conclusion

-If you want to share your extension with the community, you can publish it as a NPM package.
-To do that, go to the extension folder and run the following command:
+If you want to share your extension with the community, you can publish it as an NPM package.
+Here's how:

 npm publish --access public